hunterwerlla/second-crack/DESIGN.md

 ## Front end

-- Node/typescript?
+- Node/typescript

+Notes:
-Most cross platform frontends are terrible, electron/nw.js with typescript may actually be the best option
+- Most cross platform frontends are terrible, especially for a chart centered application, electron/nw.js with typescript may actually be the best option

 ## Architecture diagram
 Device layer